TedHusted/awake/awake.md/awake.md

 Most of the students in the circle smile or smirk at the joke.

 Idisi: Some people say so.
-We end up with the same individuals over and over again.
-Combining DNA from multiple parties creates diversity.
+We end up with nearly the same individuals over and over again.
+In Elysium, there are very few clones still with us today.
+The colonists here decided a millennia ago that combining DNA from multiple parties strengthened them by creating diversity.

 Celeste: Do I have DNA from my nanny?

 Idisi: No, you do not.
 She was a host.
-Your nanny carried the genetic materials from your parents, because they could not carry an embryo to term.
+Your parents could not carry an embryo to term.
+Instead, your nanny carried the genetic materials from your parents.

 Leto: How did we lose our ability to reproduce naturally?

 Idisi: Long ago, the Vanir species made changes to their DNA to artificially extend their lifespans.
 An unexpected consequence was that after a few generations the Vanir became increasingly infertile.
 Evolution took a heavy price for longevity.
 It is now rare for a Vanir to be able to reproduce without assistance.

 As Idisi speaks, the hologram illustrates their words in a seamless animation.
+A grey is excited by a long life span.
+Then the grey becomes dejected.
+Then she is unable to bear an offspring to term.

 Idisi: The Vanir came to Terra and created Elysium to protect the Terrans from the Anunnaki.
 We negotiated a treaty with the reptilians so that the Terrans were not used as slave labor.
 As cloning became problematic, the Vanir looked for solutions in the Terran DNA.
 Ultimately, we found a way to create a Vanir-Terran hybrid that can bring the embryos to term.

 Atlas: Is it not wrong to create hybrids for our own benefit?
 How are we different from the Anunnaki?

-Idisi: We made pacts with Terran leaders that authorize us to conduct genetic experiments on Terran creatures in exchange for technology and other considerations.
+Idisi: We made pacts with Terran leaders that authorize us to conduct genetic experiments on Terran creatures.
+In exchange, we provide technology and other considerations.
 The pact also keeps us from publicly revealing ourselves to Terrans.
-Some Terrans are traumatized by our research, but the needs of the many outweigh the needs of the few.
+Some Terrans are traumatized by our research.
+But the needs of the many outweigh the needs of the few.

 Atlas: Are you saying that most of us are here only because we take DNA from the Terrans?

 Idisi: Pretty much.

+***

+[Marching Band.]

 ***